cadyherron/ketchup/README.md

 #### WHAT IS THIS?

-Ketchup is a service to mirror all your hidden commits to your Github commit history.
+Ketchup is a service that takes all your commits to forked projects and mirrors them to your public commit history.

 #### WHY SHOULD I USE THIS?